DoritoThePug/Socially/README.md

 # Socially
-Mock up social media site inspired by Twitter, run using ```npm run serve-https``` in the frontend directory and ```python manage.py sslserver``` in the base directory.
+Mock up social media site inspired by Twitter, run using ```npm run serve-https``` in the frontend directory and ```python manage.py runsslserver``` in the base directory.
 Make sure to run both servers on the same domain.

 Stack